keptn/keptn.github.io/content/docs/0.15.x/quality_gates/sli-provider/index.md

 ## Prometheus SLI-Provider

-* Complete steps from section [Setup Prometheus SLI-provider](../../monitoring/prometheus/install/#setup-prometheus-sli-provider).
+* Complete steps from section [Set Up Prometheus SLI-provider](../../monitoring/prometheus/install/#setup-prometheus-sli-provider).

 * To configure Keptn to use the Prometheus SLI-provider for your project (e.g. **musicshop**), execute the following command: